gsidsid/SoftSysCHorses/reports/final.md

 learning how to deal with cross-platform and cross-developer code.

 ## Deliverables

 By the end of the project we were able to get all 3 versions of the function up and running.
+As we expected our characterization of the algorithm's performance among single threaded, multi threaded, and GPU implementations to change with the number of points used, we tried timing the executions once with 786 points, and again with 30,000 points.
+This could provide us with some basic insight as to how our different implementations scale.

+### 768 points

-We clocked the single threaded K-Means at 10ms, the multithreaded one at 4ms and the CUDA implementation at xms.
+We clocked the single threaded K-Means at
+10ms, the multithreaded one at 4ms and the CUDA implementation at xms.
 We compared the runtimes to the scipy implementation of K means on python.
 Here is the runtime table.